rory-codes/rt-coaching/docs/README.md

 * Go to the Settings tab in the repository.
 * Scroll down to the Pages section.
 * Under Branch, select main
 * Click Save.
-Live link can be found [here] (https://rory-codes.github.io/rt-coaching/)
+Live link can be found ![here] (https://rory-codes.github.io/rt-coaching/)

 ## Credits
-* Bootstrap - This website's code was utilized to construct the navbar and cards' structural foundation according to my pertinent preferences and guarantee that the site's styling is consistent throughout.
+* Bootstrap - This website's code was utilised to construct the navbar and cards' structural foundation according to my pertinent preferences and guarantee that the site's styling is consistent throughout.
 Additionally, bootstrap was helpful in giving Javascript code for a responsive and functional structure, such as the navbar that collapses when a mobile view button is clicked.

 * Javascript - Javascript should also be commended because it was utilized to adjust to Bootstrap 5.3